priknr1/com.milight/README.md

-### MiLight app for Homey
+### MiLight (easybulb) app for Homey
-Connect your MiLight and easybulb lamps with Homey.
+Connect your MiLight (easybulb) lamps with Homey.

+Homey will connect with your WiFi receiver to control the lights.

+Also compatible with:
+- Rocket LED
+- Limitless LED Applamp
+- s`luce
+- iLight
+- iBulb
+- Kreuzer.